Meta Ads Age Compliance: Rules, Restrictions & Practical FAQ

 Key Points Recap

-Meta’s age compliance rules require advertisers to stick to strict guidelines.
-While the platform-wide minimum is 18, certain categories and regions demand higher thresholds - like 21+ for alcohol ads in the U.S. or even 25+ in Sweden.
-Misconfiguring these settings isn’t just a minor mistake.
-Meta enforces cumulative penalties, meaning repeated small errors can lead to account-level restrictions.
+Meta's age compliance rules require advertisers to stick to strict guidelines.
+While the platform-wide minimum is 18, certain categories and regions demand higher thresholds — like 21+ for alcohol ads in the U.S. or even 25+ in Sweden.
+Misconfiguring these settings isn't just a minor mistake.
+Meta enforces cumulative penalties (which you can avoid by using a Meta ad policy checker), meaning repeated small errors can lead to account-level restrictions.

 Responsibility for ensuring compliance lies entirely with advertisers, not Meta.
 This includes everything from ad creatives to landing pages.
 A broken link or mismatched content can result in rejection just as easily as a policy violation within the ad itself.
 And here's the kicker: even if your ad gets approved initially, it's not guaranteed to stay live.
 Meta's systems periodically re-review active ads, so an ad running smoothly for days can still be flagged and removed.
 These hurdles make automation tools essential for managing campaigns effectively.